 What’s So Great about Bonds?

 The traditional safe haven for investors is one thing I see with just about every plan and I’m not sure I agree with such widespread use of this asset class.
 Bonds are a consistent source of interest payments and usually come with much less volatility than the stock market.
-For those reasons bonds have been the go-to choice for risk reduction and the backbone of a balanced retirement portfolio.
+For those reasons, bonds have been the go-to choice for risk reduction and the backbone of a balanced retirement portfolio.

 Let me state for the record that I believe bonds are a fine investment, so long as they are used the right way and with full knowledge of the potential downside.
 If you use them the right way there really is no downside but there’s not a lot of upside either.
-My problem is not with bonds specifically, rather that most people hold a substantial part their portfolio in bonds but don’t understand the limitations.
+My problem is not with bonds specifically, rather most people hold a substantial part of their portfolio in bonds but don’t understand the limitations.

 So I’m going to point out the main drawbacks so if you decide to use bonds for retirement you will do so for the right reasons and as part of a well-designed strategy.
 There are two major issues that I see on a regular basis and I’ll explain both so you know what to avoid.